 Video calling has become the new normal for businesses worldwide.
 That's one clearly established consequence of the pandemic.
 And companies are not just using video calls for internal meetings with colleagues and partners - they're also video calling with customers a lot more frequently than they used to.

-We say Covid-19 has only accelerated the adoption of interacting with customers via video - video calling is a trend that’s there to stay.
+We say video calling is a trend that’s there to stay - Covid-19 has only accelerated the adoption of interacting with customers via video.
 Here are 5 reasons why.*

 1. The trend toward digital started long before Covid-19 [+ the numbers to prove it]

 Even after the lockdowns are over, video calling will remain one of the leading channels for customer interaction in banking - next to face-to-face client meetings, phone contact, and mobile/digital banking.

 That’s because the pandemic has only accelerated an already-existing trend of moving toward digital contact and using video calls for interacting with clients.
 And these are the numbers on digital banking to back up that statement:

 The shift from branches and brick-and-mortar to digital started a long time ago.
 In 2017, 80% of all customer touch points in banking already occurred via digital channels (McKinsey & Company).